 Student Collaborations

-College of Medical and Dental Sciences - Reclaiming Narratives
+College of Medicine and Health - Reclaiming Narratives

-An ongoing creative project between the Barber and University of Birmingham Medical Science students and staff that explores and celebrates the hidden voices and histories behind the College of Medical and Dental Sciences (MDS).
+An ongoing creative project between the Barber and University of Birmingham Medicine and Health students and staff that explores and celebrates the hidden voices and histories behind the College of Medicine and Health (CMH).

 Reclaiming: The Report (2023)